hughhopkins/nexmo-developer/_documentation/concepts/guides/authentication.md

 nexmo jwt:generate ./private.key sub=MY_USER_NAME exp=$(($(date +%s)+86400)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{}}}' application_id=MY_APP_ID
 ```

+More examples of generating JWTs with ACLs can be found in the [Nexmo documentation](/conversation/guides/jwt-acl).

 Further information on the Nexmo CLI can be found in its [repository on GitHub](https://github.com/Nexmo/nexmo-cli).

 ## References